mozilla/grcov/README.md

 OPTIONS:
-        --commit-sha <COMMIT HASH>                   Sets the hash of the commit used to generate the code coverage data --filter <filter>
+        --commit-sha <COMMIT HASH>                   Sets the hash of the commit used to generate the code coverage data --excl-br-line <regex>
+            Lines in covered files containing this marker will be excluded from branch coverage.
+        --excl-br-start <regex>
+            Marks the end of a section excluded from branch coverage.
+The current line is part of this section.
+        --excl-br-stop <regex>
+            Marks the end of a section excluded from branch coverage.
+The current line is part of this section.
+        --excl-line <regex>
+            Lines in covered files containing this marker will be excluded.
+        --excl-start <regex>
+            Marks the beginning of an excluded section.
+The current line is part of this section.
+        --excl-stop <regex>
+            Marks the end of an excluded section.
+The current line is part of this section.
+        --filter <filter>
             Filters out covered/uncovered files.
 Use 'covered' to only return covered files, 'uncovered' to only return uncovered files [possible values: covered, uncovered]